-Clause 55.07-2 (B36) Communal Open Space Objective Assessment To provide communal open space that meets the recreation and amenity needs of residents. ✓ To ensure that communal open space is accessible, functional, and is easily maintained. ~ To ensure that communal open space is integrated with the layout of the development and enhances resident amenity. ✓ Standard A development of 10 or more dwellings should provide a minimum area of communal outdoor open space of 30 square metres. ✓
+Clause 55.07-2 (B36) Communal Open Space Objective Assessment To provide communal open space that meets the recreation and amenity needs of residents. ✓ To ensure that communal open space is accessible, functional, and is easily maintained. ✓ To ensure that communal open space is integrated with the layout of the development and enhances resident amenity. ✓ Standard A development of 10 or more dwellings should provide a minimum area of communal outdoor open space of 30 square metres. ✓

 If a development contains 13 or more dwellings, the development should also provide an additional minimum area of communal open space of 2.5 square metres per dwelling or 220 square metres, whichever is the lesser.
-Refer to table below This additional area may be indoors or outdoors and consist of multiple separate areas of communal open space.
-Each area of communal open space should be:Accessible to all residents. ~ A useable size, shape and dimension. ✓ Capable of efficient management. ✓ Be located to: Provide passive surveillance opportunities, where appropriate. ~ Provide outlook for as many dwellings as practicable.
+This additional area may be indoors or outdoors and consist of multiple separate areas of communal open space.
+Refer to table below

+Each area of communal open space should be:

+Accessible to all regidents ✓

+Accessible to all residents.

+A useable size, shape and dimension. ✓

+Capable of efficient management. ✓

+Be located to:

+Provide passive surveillance opportunities, where ✓

+appropriate.

+Provide outlook for as many dwellings as practicable.
 N/A - on roof top.

-Avoid overlooking into habitable rooms and private open space of new dwellings. ✓ Minimise noise impacts to new and existing dwellings. ✓ Any area of communal outdoor open space should be landscaped and include canopy cover and trees. ✓
+Avoid overlooking into habitable rooms and private open space of new dwellings. ✓

+Minimise noise impacts to new and existing dwellings. ✓

+Any area of communal outdoor open space should be landscaped and include canopy cover and trees. ✓

-No. of Dwellings 2.5m2/ dwelling 220 m2 Assessment 24 60m2 87.7m $\checkmark$
+No. of Dwellings 2.5m2/ dwelling 220m2 Assessment 24 60m2 87.7m 2 ✓

-Clause 55.07-3 (B37) Solar Access to Communal Outdoor Open Space Objective Assessment To allow solar access into communal outdoor open space.
-Image: A set of the set of the Standard The communal outdoor open space should be located on the north side of a building, if appropriate. ~ At least 50 per cent or 125 square metres, whichever is the lesser, of the primary communal outdoor open space should receive a minimum of two hours of sunlight between 9am and 3pm on 21 June.
+Clause 55.07-3 (B37) Solar Access to Communal Outdoor Open Space Objective Assessment To allow solar access into communal outdoor open space. ✓ Standard The communal outdoor open space should be located on the north side of a building, if appropriate. ✓ At least 50 per cent or 125 square metres, whichever is the lesser, of the primary communal outdoor open space should receive a minimum of two hours of sunlight between 9am and 3pm on 21 June.
 Refer to discussion below